ejmmedina/chess-ranking/README.md

 ##### Report and analysis

-The full report is included in the Jupyter notebook.
+The full report is included in the <a href="https://github.com/ejmmedina/chess-ranking/blob/master/chess-ranking-dmw.md">Jupyter notebook</a>.
 If you have any questions regarding this study or wish to have a copy of the report, please send me a message via <a href="mailto:elijahjustinmedina@gmail.com">e-mail</a> or <a href="https://www.linkedin.com/in/elijah-justin-medina/">LinkedIn</a>.